Riau: Tourism

 The prime tourist attractions of Riau can be divided into natural environment, as well as the culture and history of the Riau Malay people.

 Tourist attractions in Riau are diverse, ranging from marine tourism, because of the location of Riau which is directly facing the Strait of Malacca.
 The province has a long history and is present throughout the province, thus making its historical and cultural tourism diverse and well-known.
 Each of the regencies in Riau has a tourist attraction within.

-The Indragiri Hilir Regency has a long story before the Dutch colonial period.
-Quite a lot of power shifts while still in the kingdom.
-Starting from Keritang Kingdom, Kemuning Kingdom, Batin Enam Suku Kingdom to Indragiri Kingdom. besides having an interesting history, Indragiri Hilir Regency also has interesting tourist attractions, and one of them is Solop Beach which is also a mainstay of tourist attractions in Riau.
-As Indragiri Hilir was once the seat of the Indragiri Sultanate, there are many relics from the sultanate than can be still found throughout the region, such as the Indragiri Kings Cemetery in Rengat and traditional houses with typical Malay architecture.
+The Indragiri Hilir Regency has a long history before the Dutch colonial period, with a series of power shifts starting from the Keritang Kingdom (c.
+6th century AD), Kemuning Kingdom, Batin Enam Suku Kingdom to the Indragiri Kingdom.
+The Indragiri Hilir Regency also has a number of tourist attractions, and among them is Solop Beach which is a mainstay tourist attraction in Riau.
+As Indragiri Hilir was once the seat of the Indragiri Sultanate, there are many remnants from the sultanate than can be still found throughout the region, such as the Indragiri Kings Cemetery in Rengat and traditional houses with typical Malay architecture.
 Moreover, Indragiri Hilir is also known for its many waterfalls.
-Similar to Indragiri Hilir, the Indragiri Hulu Regency is filled of many tourism spots, such as waterfalls and relic of ancient Malay kingdoms.
+Similar to Indragiri Hilir, the Indragiri Hulu Regency is filled of many tourism spots, such as waterfalls and remnants of ancient Malay kingdoms.
 Furthermore, Indragiri Hulu also serves as the gateway to the Bukit Tigapuluh National Park.

 The location of Kampar Regency which is directly adjacent with the province of West Sumatra allows its culture to be greatly influenced by the culture of the Minangkabau people.
 Kampar Regency also has some famous and historical attractions, such as the Muara Takus Buddhist Temple.
 There are also many spectacular waterfalls spread throughout Kampar.
 Moreover, there are also tombs of Malay and Minangkabau kings in Kampar.
 The city of Bangkinang has many tourist attractions that have nuances of nature, history, religion and culinary that cannot be found in any parts of Indonesia.

 The Kepulauan Meranti Regency has a variety of marine tourism destinations.
 Therefore, making it one of the biggest contributors to tourist attractions in Riau that attract both domestic and international tourists each year.
 The capital Selat Panjang has a Chinese-majority population, making it one of the few cities to have this characteristic.
 This explains why the culture of Selat Panjang as well as the whole of Kepulauan Meranti is highly influenced by both Chinese and Malay culture.
-Moreover, there are several Chinese temples that can be found in Selat Panjang and the surrounding area, including the Hoo Ann Kiong Temple, which so the oldest Chinese Taoism temple in Selat Panjang.
+Moreover, there are several Chinese temples that can be found in Selat Panjang and the surrounding area, including the Hoo Ann Kiong Temple, which is the oldest Chinese Taoist temple in Selat Panjang.